-I've been thinking lately about patterns.
+I've been thinking a lot about patterns.
 Not product decisions.
 Not roadmaps.
-Personal patterns.
-The kind that shape how I show up - whether I notice them or not.
+Personal patterns - the kind that shape how I show up, whether I notice them or not.

-After years of building - companies, systems, communities - I've started to see my own fingerprints.
-The rules I seem to follow.
+After years of building - companies, systems, communities - I can see my own fingerprints.
+The rules I follow.
 The traits I default to when no one's watching.

 So here it is.
 The shape of me, right now.